Repair Broken Rear Guides.

 After having removed the back of the camera, you can see two clips holding the back of the bellows firmly to the camera frame, one on the upper side and one on the lower side.

-Further you can see 8 clips connecting the back of the bellows to the frame.
+The older type of camera shows 8 clips connecting the back of the bellows to the frame.
 Place a screwdriver between the frame and one of the clips.
 Turn the screw driver in such a way that the clip comes off the frame.
 The other 7 will come off with a little help of your fingers.
 Be careful not to damage the bellows.

 Remove the release assembly on the right side of the lens standard by unscrewing the thumb wheel.
 Note: sometimes you can remove the screw without any problem.
 Sometimes however the screw will stuck on the end of the thread.
 Using a magnifier you can see a very tiny ring retainer on top of the thread.
 Remove this 1 mm big thing using a needle or something small like that.
 Once the little retainer has been removed the knob can be turned off easily.
 Pull the standard including the bellows from the yoke and put it apart.
 Now you have easy access to both of the rear guides.